TomatenKuchenDEV/docs/docs/logs.md

 description: This page explains the Discord server action logging system.
 ---

-TomatenKuchen provides feature rich logging about most actions that bots can capture.
+TomatenKuchen provides feature rich logging about most actions that apps on Discord can capture.

-Note that for most logs, the bot needs the "View Audit Log" permission.
+Note that for most logs, the app needs the "View Audit Log" permission.

 ## Log channels with categories {#categories}

 Logs are grouped into different categories.
-For each category you can select a channel in which the bot should send the logs to.
+For each category you can select a channel in which the logs should be sent to.
 The categories are:

 - `messageUpdate`: Message of a user edited
 - `messageDelete`: Message of a user deleted